glitchdotcom/dotenv/README.md

 pnpm install @glitchdotcom/dotenv
 ```

-## license
+## license, code of conduct, and contributing

-`@glitchdotcom/dotenv` is licensed under the MIT license. a copy of this license can be found in the LICENSE file.
+`@glitchdotcom/dotenv` is licensed under the MIT license. a copy of this license can be
+found in the [LICENSE](LICENSE) file.

+for this project's code of conduct, see the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file.

+do you want to contribute to something ~amazing~ (this package)? yes?? well the [CONTRIBUTING.md](CONTRIBUTING.md)
+file should tell you everything you need to know! if it doesn't, let us know (which would
+make a _perfect_ first contribution)!

 ## quickstart